NerdNu/EasyRider/README.md

 proportion to effort scaled by `K`.
 The lowest level is 1, hence the leading "1 +" term.

-Note that the current level is presented to the user as an integer, though the training effort leads to a notional real number for the level.
+Note that the current level may be presented to the user as an integer, though the training effort leads to a notional real number for the level.
 Also the level cannot be trained past the maximum, though admins can create horses with ability levels above the maximum.